What's the latest on European travel restrictions?

 Luxembourg

-- Luxembourg is welcoming tourists from EU/Schengen Area countries, except for those travelling from the UK, where only essential travel is permitted.
+- Luxembourg is welcoming tourists from EU/Schengen Area countries without the need to present a negative COVID-19 test before entry.

+- Non-essential travel from most third countries to Luxembourg is banned until 31 March.

 - All non-essential shops, hairdressers, beauty salons and cinemas are closed in Luxembourg until 15 January and there is a curfew in place between 9pm and 6am.